ollien/topex/README.md

 `MIX_ENV=prod mix release`.

 ## Usage
-Topex requires a configuration file of the form
+Topex requires a configuration file (located at `./topex.conf`) of the form

 ```toml
 [[keys]]